SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 ### delete

-Deletes a tracker if it is “clone”.
+Deletes a tracker if it is "clone".
 Will not work if specified id of the original tracker.

 **required sub-user rights**: `admin` (available only to master users).